 We're looking forward to things in 2021.
-In design, that means bringing in color and embracing maximalism.
-2021 isn't the time to go small with design.
-62% of designers think mineral-inspired hues like mercury, olive, ochre, and clay will reign supreme this year.
+In design, that means bringing in color and embracing maximalism so 2021 isn't the time to go small with design.
+According to the CB2 report, 62% of designers think mineral-inspired hues like mercury, olive, ochre, and clay will reign supreme this year.
 And pattern mixing is all the rage.

-"With [maximalism], there really are no rules," Matthew Williamson, CB2 fashion/product designer, says.
+"With [maximalism], there really are no rules," says Matthew Williamson, Fashion/Product Designer at CB2.
 "In fact, the more you mix up styles from different periods and genres, the stronger the overall effect.
 It's about tapping into what you really love to make a space uniquely yours."

 Natural Materials Are In

 Smart design is sustainable design.
-CB2 predicts more designers and brands will lean into FSC-certified wood, which is wood harvested from forests that meets the highest environmental and social standards.
+CB2 predicts more designers and brands will lean into FSC-certified wood, which is wood responsibly harvested from forests in a way that meets high environmental and social standards.
 Now that's design we can feel good about in 2021.